 In June 2018, the FASB issued ASU No. 2018-07, Compensation - Stock Compensation (Topic 718) to expand the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
 The amendments in this update require an entity to apply the requirements of Topic 718 to nonemployee awards except for specific guidance on inputs to an option pricing model and the attribution of cost (that is, the period of time over which share-based payment awards vest and the pattern of cost recognition over that period).
 The amendments specify that Topic 718 applies to all share-based payment transactions in which a grantor acquires goods or services to be used or consumed in a grantor's own operations by issuing share-based payment awards.
 The amendments also clarify that Topic 718 does not apply to share-based payments used to effectively provide (1) financing to the issuer or (2) awards granted in conjunction with selling goods or services to customers as part of a contract accounted for under Topic 606, Revenue from Contracts with Customers.
-ASU No. 2018-07 is effective for fiscal years beginning after December 15, 2018, including interim periods within that fiscal year.
-Early adoption is permitted, but no earlier than an entity's adoption date of
+ASU No. 2018-07 was effective for fiscal years beginning after December 15, 2018 and we adopted it on January 1, 2019.
+The adoption did not have a material impact on our condensed consolidated financial position or results of operations.